 Intraocular pressure (IOP), reduction: Infants, Children, and Adolescents: IV: 1 to 2 g/kg/dose or 30 to 60 g/m2/dose infused over 30 to 60 minutes administered 1 to 1.5 hours prior to surgery

-IOP (traumatic hyphema), reduction: Infants, Children, and Adolescents: IV: 1.5 g/kg administered over 45 minutes twice daily for IOP >35 mm Hg; may administer every 8 hours in patients with extremely high pressure (Crouch 1999)
+IOP (traumatic hyphema), reduction: Infants, Children, and Adolescents: IV: 1.5 g/kg/dose infused over 45 minutes twice daily for IOP >35 mm Hg; may administer every 8 hours in patients with extremely high pressure (Crouch 1999)

 IV: Concentration and rate of administration depends on indication/severity, or may be adjusted to urine flow.
 For cerebral edema or elevated ICP, administer over 30 to 60 minutes.
 Inspect for crystals prior to administration.
 If crystals are present, redissolve by warming solution.
-Use filter-type administration set for infusion solutions containing mannitol ≥20%.
+Use filter-type administration set (≤5 micron) for infusion solutions containing mannitol ≥20% (WHO 2011).
 Do not administer with blood.
 Crenation and agglutination of red blood cells may occur if administered with whole blood.

-Hyaluronidase: SubQ: Administer multiple 0.5 to 1 mL injections of a 15 units/mL solution around the periphery of the extravasation (Kumar 2003).
+Hyaluronidase: Intradermal or SubQ: Inject a total of 1 to 1.7 mL (15 units/mL) as five separate 0.2 to 0.3 mL injections (using a tuberculin syringe) into area of extravasation at the leading edge in a clockwise manner (Reynolds 2014) or SubQ: Administer multiple 0.5 to 1 mL injections of a 15 units/mL solution around the periphery of the extravasation (Kumar 2003).

 Irrigation: Administer using only the appropriate transurethral urologic instrumentation.